 Some should evolve.

-Some should disappear.
+Some should be phased out.

-The difference depends on business value.
+The difference depends on the business value they generate.

 4) Make Rationalization Continuous